Key takeaways

 More specifically, hospital security includes the following challenges:

-Generally, hospitals are open to the public, allowing anyone to access the facility.
-So, it’s best for hospitals to secure the most sensitive areas from the public, only granting access to authorized employees with role-based access control.
+- Public and private areas.
+Generally, hospitals are open to the public, allowing anyone to access the facility, so hospitals should secure the most sensitive areas from the public by only granting access to authorized employees.

+- Security Sensitive Areas (SSA).
 A Security Sensitive Area (SSA) is a place in a hospital that requires more security because of the assets stored there or the nature of work performed.
-For example, a hospital’s pharmacy is considered SSA because of the high-value medications and materials stored there.
+These areas may include emergency rooms, maternity wards, and office spaces, which require a higher level of security.

 What is role-based access control in a hospital?